excellentingenuity/laravel-mix-vue-svgicon/README.md

 # laravel-mix-vue-svgicon

 Laravel Mix extension that provides loading svgs as a vue component named icon, compatible with Adam Wathan's Blade extension.
+This package is inspired by the post by Caleb Porzio - [Using inline SVGs in Vue components.](http://calebporzio.com/using-inline-svgs-in-vue-compoments/)

 ## Installation
 `npm install laravel-mix-vue-svgicon`

 ## Setup
-In your `webpack.mix.js` file add
+In your `webpack.mix.js` to the top of the file, add: `require('laravel-mix-vue-svgicon');` .

-`require('laravel-mix-vue-svgicon');`

-to the top of the file.
-Then in your `mix` method chain add

-`svgicon('your path here')`.
+Then in your `mix` method chain add: `svgicon('your path here')`.

 If you do not provide a path to the method, the default path is `./../public/resources/svg` to provide compatability with Adam Wathan's Blade SVG package.